gauravjha0711/portfolio_react/README.md

 Welcome to my personal developer portfolio website.

-This portfolio showcases my journey as a **Full Stack Software Engineer**, highlighting my technical expertise, professional projects, certifications, education, and software engineering experience.
+This portfolio represents my journey as a **Full Stack Software Engineer**, showcasing my technical expertise, professional projects, software engineering experience, certifications, and academic background.

-The portfolio has been designed with a modern UI/UX approach, interactive animations, responsive layouts, and dynamic components to provide visitors with an engaging experience.
+The portfolio is designed using a modern UI/UX approach with interactive animations, responsive layouts, particle effects, and dynamic components to provide visitors with an engaging and professional experience.

 ---